horchi/linux-homectld/README.md

 The next steps are an example to setup the sending of mails.
 If another tool is preferred it can be used as well.
 The config is based on GMX.
 If you have another provider please search in the Internet for the required config.
 - Install required components
   - `apt-get install ssmtp mailutils`
-- The mailscript `p4d-mail.sh` is copied during the `make install` to the folder `/usr/local/bin`.
+- The mailscript `poold-mail.sh` is copied during the `make install` to the folder `/usr/local/bin`.
 This script is used in our case to send mails
 - Change revaliases file edit file /etc/ssmtp/revaliases and add line (gmx is used as an example)
   - `root:MyMailAddress@gmx.de:mail.gmx.net:25`
 - Change `ssmtp.conf` file.
 Edit file `/etc/ssmtp/ssmtp.conf` (gmx is used as an example)